top of page

 Lack of proper guards

-Lack of proper warning system
+Lack of a proper warning system

-Fire and explosion hazards
+Fire and explosive hazards

-Poor Housekeeping
+Poor housekeeping

-Unexpected Movements
+Unexpected movements

-Improper clearance or congestion at aisles or passageways
+Improper clearance or congestion

 Poor placement, storage or arrangement of materials